shastaxc/WSBinder/README.md

 - Easily use multiple weapons on one job.
 For example, having a dagger equipped will automatically bind your pre-defined dagger weaponskills, and then changing your weapon to a sword will automatically unbind those dagger WS and set your sword keybinds on the fly.
 - Use common keybinds for a specific weapon regardless of your job (but with the ability to customize it per job).
 - Have all your keybinds defined in one place instead of in each individual job file.
+- No other addons required
+- Turn on or off an overlay that tells you your current WS keybinds

 Override functionality is included so that you can define your own keybinds in a global file without having to modify this library lua.